diku-dk/ap-e2024-pub/README.md

 During the online class students may join one of the rooms `room-0`, `room-1` and `room-2`, where they can share their screen, and wait.
-Then, the TA (Joachim) will join these rooms in a round-robin manner for as long as there are students in the rooms.
+Then, the TA will join these rooms in a round-robin manner for as long as there are students in the rooms.